The Society for the Advancement of Socio-Economics by-laws

-The Executive Council meets during SASE’s annual meeting.
+The Executive Council meets during SASE’s Annual Meeting.
 All decisions of the Council are by majority vote of a quorum, which consists of a majority of the elected members of the Council.
 Proxy voting is not permitted.
 At the call of the President, the Executive Council may also meet at other times by telephone or alternative electronic means.
 Except as provided for in these by-laws, the Executive Council shall determine its own rules of procedure.
-The Executive Director shall serve as secretary of annual Executive Council meetings, record the minutes, and present them to the Executive Council within 90 days of the conclusion of the Annual Meeting.
+The Executive Director shall serve as secretary of the annual Executive Council meetings, record the minutes, and present them to the Executive Council within 90 days of the conclusion of the Annual Meeting.
 Approval of the minutes shall be the first agenda item at the next annual meeting of the Executive Council.

 The Executive Council is the official policymaking and ratification body of SASE.
-The Council shall review and approve the minutes, financial report, and annual budget submitted by the Treasurer, as well as proposed changes in governance policies and practices including amendments to the by-laws; select the Executive Director under the proposal of the President and President-Elect; and establish a schedule of membership dues and meeting registration fees.
-The dates for the membership dues and the rules for participation in annual meetings are under the responsibility of the Executive Director.
+The Council shall review and approve the minutes, financial report, and annual budget submitted by the Treasurer, as well as proposed changes in governance policies and practices including amendments to the by-laws; select the Executive Director under the proposal of the President and President-Elect; and establish a schedule of membership dues and Meeting registration fees.
+The dates for the membership dues are under the responsibility of the Executive Director